Timor-Leste country brief

 Australia also led the 2006-2013 International Stabilisation Force (ISF), comprised of Australian and New Zealand Defence Force members.
 The ISF provided security back-up to the UN Integrated Mission in Timor-Leste (UNMIT) and remained in Timor-Leste at the invitation of the Timorese Government.

-Australia's defence and police engagement with Timor-Leste continue through Australian Defence Cooperation Program and Australian Federal Police's Timor-Leste Police Development Program.
+Australia's defence and police engagement with Timor-Leste continue through the Australian Defence Cooperation Program and the Australian Federal Police's Timor-Leste Police Development Program.

 Trade and investment

-In 2017, two-way merchandise trade between Australia and Timor-Leste was worth $32.9 million.
-Australian exports to Timor-Leste totalled $30.4 million with major items including passenger motor vehicles and vehicle parts.
-Imports from Timor-Leste totalled $2.5 million, with nearly half consisting of coffee.
+In 2018-19, two-way merchandise trade between Australia and Timor-Leste was worth $19.9 million.
+Australian exports to Timor-Leste totalled $17.5 million with major items including passenger motor vehicles and prams, toys, games and sporting goods.
+Imports from Timor-Leste totalled $2.4 million, with nearly half consisting of coffee.
 The country fact sheet contains more details about Australia's trade and investment relationship with Timor-Leste.

 There is room for growth in two-way merchandise trade, and the Australian Embassy in Dili has targeted initiatives in place to support Australian businesses to take advantage of investment opportunities in Timor-Leste.
 Australian businesses have found opportunities in construction, logistics, business and financial services, vocational training, consulting, tourism and security.
 Timor-Leste has had preferential duty free access and quota free access to the Australian market since July 2003.